DataSharpAcademy/blog/2025_07_30_Tour-de-France-3/2025_07_30_Tour-de-France-3.md

 -   How many riders won the Tour de France without winning a stage *in that year*?
--   Of the riders who won the most Tours, who won with the longest total race time?
+-   Of the riders who won the most Tours, who rode the most kilometres?

 These questions will stretch our data skills further, as we will:

 ❶ Combine information across multiple columns and tables.

 ❷ Further practice data cleaning to prepare our data for robust analysis.

 Ready?
 Let’s dive in.